zcoventry/Submission-Guide/docs/faq.md

 ## Why should I publish my data on the USLCI?

 ## How long does the publication process take?
+Phases 1-4 (i.e. Appraisal through Publication) take approximately 1-3 months to complete depending on the number and size of the datasets.
+This

 ## When will my data be published?